 Located at the mouth of the Swan River, Fremantle is bounded by stunning beaches and limestone cliffs, and is a major port for Western Australia, for both world-class competition and commercial activity.

-The first Europeans arrived in 1829, while the heritage of the Whadjuk Nyoongar Aboriginal people goes back tens of thousands of years.
+Whilst the first Europeans arrived in the region in 1829, the heritage of the Whadjuk Nyoongar Aboriginal people goes back tens of thousands of years.
 This rich past means Fremantle is brimming with museums, historic buildings, and other cultural activities.

 Australian Rules Football is the religion of Western Australia, and you can spot a true local by their devotion to the Fremantle Football Club.

 Over 70 parks and reserves, including native bush land and beach parks, are scattered across the city and can best be seen by the cycle paths which line the southern side of the Swan River.